 Does withdrawing cash with your credit card affect your credit score?

-Withdrawing cash on your credit card is visible on your credit record, but it won't affect your credit score.
+Also known as a "cash advance", withdrawing cash on your credit card is visible on your credit record and can hurt your credit score.

-When applying for a mortgage or a high-value loan, it’s likely that the lender will complete a detailed review of your credit report, and lots of cash withdrawals could be perceived as a red flag.
+Each cash withdrawal appears on your credit report and remains there for up to seven years.
+When applying for a mortgage or a high-value loan, it’s likely that the lender will complete a detailed review of your credit report, and lots of cash withdrawals (especially if they’re recent) could be perceived as a red flag.
 Lenders have to be cautious when assessing mortgage applicants, and they may assume that you’re relying on credit card cash withdrawals to cover everyday purchases.

 Will credit card cash withdrawals be visible on my credit file?